hilton/scripting-docs/ADR/007 Script authoring.md

 ## Consequences

 * This means initially focusing on programmatic script authoring, rather than declarative authoring.
+* Consider a web-based editor with autocompletion and language support for IDEs and text editors.
+* Graphical or web-based editing will require additional tooling.
 * Language drivers must include some kind of script-builder API that constructs scripts from language elements.
-* Graphical or web-based editing will require additional tooling.